Holding public talks

 Timing and Venue

-Note that media are unlikely to attend an event if it’s held too close to deadline (early to late afternoon) or during live broadcast times (early evening).
+Media are unlikely to attend an event if it’s held too close to deadline (early to late afternoon) or during live broadcast times (early evening).
 However, if media attendance and coverage is not a top priority, their availability can be disregarded.

 Marketing

-Plan well ahead of time, and if possible check in with a communications professional early in your planning process.
+Plan well ahead of time, and check in with a communications professional early in your planning process.
 They can advise you on the vehicles, language and timing best suited to attracting your target audience.

 Less is more.
 Simple is best.
 Avoid academic language (jargon) and formats (the two sentence title and 500-word abstract) when communicating with external audiences.